yast/yast-yast2/doc/desktop_file.md

   AutoYaST.
 If not specified then no autoyast support is availabel, otherwise possible values are:

-** *all* Full auto-installation support, including the AutoYaST interface and writing configurations during autoinstall.
+  * *all* Full auto-installation support, including the AutoYaST interface and writing configurations during autoinstall.

-** *write* Write only support.
+  * *write* Write only support.
 No integration into AutoYaST interface.

-** *configure* Configuration only support.
+  * *configure* Configuration only support.
 Normally used only with parts related to installation like partitioning and general options which have no run-time module with support for auto-installation.
 Data is written using the common installation process and modules available in YaST2

-* *X-SuSE-YaST-AutoInstPath*
+* *X-SuSE-YaST-AutoInstPath* Deprecated option.
+Do nothing.

 * *X-SuSE-YaST-AutoInstClient* Name of the client to call.
 By default it is `{module name}_auto`.